 You can use the one Grandma passed down to you – or use a simple box mix.
 I did the later.
 Plain old simple underestimated vanilla.

 There is something so sweet about the tiny little cupcake wrappers and the treats they hold!

 The trick to getting that snickerdoodle flavor – all in the icing!
 Who would have thought that the icing would set the tone for the entire cupcake?
 I had no idea!

 It’s a simple buttercream frosting with a few added surprises.

-It features brown sugar that adds this slightly crunchy texture and of course this standby:
+It features brown sugar that adds this slightly crunchy texture and of course maple!

 I grew up with gorgeous maple trees in my front yard.
 Every fall they were alight in color.
 In the spring, our nature preserve tapped maple trees and made syrup.
 That sweet smell makes me think of those trees, and all the times we climbed them, and of 18 years living in the same house.
 I have so loved making this recipe and reliving some of those memories.
 I hope you enjoy them as much as our family did!